thelichedev/blog/posts/defect_evaluation.md

 I think this is legitimate since in both situations, nonquality will incur important costs:

-- users will not give us money
+- customers will not give us money
 - support operation costs will rise

 Different dynamics, same consequence: we loose money and users are not happy.